A cover letter explains why you are applying for the job and should ideally be no more than three paragraphs.

-Tips on how to write a good cover letter
+Here are our ten top tips on how to write a good cover letter:

 - Don’t just repeat what’s in your CV.
-Your cover letter is almost like a conversation.
-Pretend you are talking directly to the employer about why they should hire you but in two to three paragraphs.
+Your cover letter is almost like a conversation

-- Check your spelling and grammar and get someone else to check it for you as well.
+- Check your spelling and grammar.
+Ask someone else to check it for you too

 - Use plain white paper

-- When applying online make sure that your email is your covering letter, explaining what you have attached and which job you are applying for.
-If you leave the email blank it may be ignored.
+- When applying online make sure that your email is your covering letter, explaining what you have attached and which job you are applying for

-- Try to find the name of who to send it to, instead of just starting the letter "Dear Sir / Madam".
-This will show that you have taken the time to find out who will be reading it and makes people more likely to read it all the way through.
+- Try to find the name of who to send it to, instead of just saying "Dear Sir/Madam".
+This will show that you have taken the time to find out who will be reading it

-- Explain to the employer why you want to do the job, not just how you can do it.
-Relate your skills to the job.
-Your CV is factual and tells all of the things you have done.
-Your covering letter should show how your skills can be used in this job.
+- Explain to the employer why you want to do the job and how your skills can be used in this job

-Watch our short video on how to tailor your cover letter to every job
+You can also watch our short video on how to tailor your cover letter to every job.